2023 Best Value Health/Medical Admin Services Associate Degree Schools in the Southwest Region

 Finding the Best Health & Medical Administrative Services Associate Degree School for You

-In 2020-2021, 72,024 health and medical administrative services students received a degree or certificate, making the major the #4 most popular in the country.
+In 2021-2022, 88,600 health & medical administrative services students received a degree or certificate, making the major the #4 most popular in the country.

 It's not easy to decide which trade school program to enroll in when you have so many options available.
 With more and more schools offering online options, you could even register for a great program on the other side of the country.

 To help you arm yourself with the information you need to make your decision, Trade College Search has developed this Best Value Health/Medical Admin Services Associate Degree Schools in the Southwest Region ranking.
-Our analysis looked at 63 schools in the Southwest Region to see which associate degree programs offered the best value experiences for health and medical administrative services students with the aim of identifying those quality schools that are more affordable than some of their counterparts.
+This report analyzed 63 schools in the Southwest Region to see which ones offered the best value associate degree programs for health & medical administrative services students.
+The goal was to highlight schools with more affordable prices than others offering similar quality experiences.

 Our ranking of value is based on the quality of a program as defined in our per sticker price dollar.
 Specifically, our score for quality is discounted by the published tuition and fees charged by the given college.
 This gives the cost per unit of quality for each college.
 The more quality your dollar buys, the better the value.